AdobeDocs/adobeio-console/services-add-api-jwt.md

 To begin adding an API from within a templated project, first select the appropriate workspace to open the *Workspace overview*.
 Then, select **+ Add Service** in the left navigation and choose **API** from the dropdown.

-In an empty project, select **+Add to Project** in the left navigation of the *Project overview* or select from the quick start buttons.
+In an empty project, select **+Add to Project** in the left navigation of the *Project overview* and then choose **API**, or select **Add API** from the quick start buttons.

 ![](images/services-add-to-project.png)

+## Add an API

-Using APIs allows your application to makes call to Adobe services by means of a REST API.
+Using REST APIs allows your application to make calls to Adobe services and products.
+The *Add an API* dialog shows a list of available services with the default *View by* setting to show only those services available to you.

-Access to some APIs is based on licenses.
-Meaning either the licenses your company holds or your personal licenses if you are building a personal project.
-Due to this you may not have access to every API that you wish to use.
+> **Note:** Many services are only available through paid licenses or subscriptions.
+Licenses and subscriptions can refer to either your organization or your personal licenses if you are building a personal project.
+For this reason, if you select "All" from the *View by* dropdown, you may notice that several services appear greyed out in the list.
+If you believe that you should have access to one of these disabled services, please speak with your system administrator or Adobe sales representative.

 ![](images/services-add-api.png)